Twangville

 Surprise guests are really nothing new at Newport Folk Festival but the 2019 edition highlighted a particularly timely legendary performer in Dolly Parton.
 The emcee of the Saturday night performance was Newport Folk Festival stalwart Brandi Carlile (introduced by Executive Produced of the Newport Folk Festival Jay Sweet) who introduced the country legend.
 Parton regaled […]

-Filed Under: Acoustic, Americana, Country, Newport Folk Festival, Pop, Reviews, Singer/Songwriter Tagged With: Brandi Carlile, dolly parton, Jeff Tweedy, Sheryl Crow, The Highwomen
+Filed Under: Acoustic, Americana, Country, Newport Folk Festival, Pop, Reviews, Singer/Songwriter Tagged With: Brandi Carlile, Dolly Parton, Jeff Tweedy, Sheryl Crow, The Highwomen

 Newport Folk Festival 2019 – New Faces